-The first 14 episodes were taped in Auckland and briefly in Hamilton after which it found a home at the Canterbury Court Stadium in Christchurch; although the final season in 1983 was shot at the Auckland YMCA.
+The first 14 episodes were taped in Auckland and briefly in Hamilton, after which it found a home at the Canterbury Court Stadium in Christchurch; although the final season in 1983 was shot at the Auckland YMCA.

 One of the larger than life characters that made On The Mat so popular was King Curtis, a large Hawaiian grappler who was one of the best interviews in the business.
-He was joined by the likes of Mark Lewin and a young Rick Martel who reappeared on New Zealand television screens years later as part of the WWF show Superstars of Wrestling.
+He was joined by the likes of Mark Lewin and a young Rick Martel who reappeared on local television screens years later as part of the WWF show Superstars of Wrestling.